shalikadulaj/IoT-Mini-Project-1/README.md

 AWS Timestream is a fully managed, serverless time-series database service provided by Amazon Web Services (AWS).
 It is specifically designed to handle time-series data at scale.
 Time-series data is characterized by data points associated with timestamps

-In this project Data from the IoT core is injected into the AWS Timestream database using AWS rules
+In this project Data from the IoT core is ingested into the AWS Timestream database using AWS rules.

+Ingesting data into Timestream

-JSON values of Date and Time,Station ID,Device ID ,Temperature ,Pressure and Light level insert in to the particular table
+JSON values of Date and Time, Station ID, Device ID, Temperature, Pressure and Light level insert into the particular table.

+First you need to add rules.
+Follow below steps to add rules

+AWS IoT > Message Routing > Rules > Create rule

+	Specify rule properties

+Configure SQL statement

+	Write this quarry to select all the data coming from the topic, and ingest to the timestream.

+	SELECT temperature,pressure,lightLevel FROM 'sensor/station1'

+Attach rule actions - This is the action when receiving data.

+	Select - “Timestream table (write message into a Timestream table)”

+	Add database - If you have not created database you can create a database by clicking 		on “Create Telestream database”.
+Select standard database.

+	Add Table – Click on create Timestream table

+	Add a IAM role – Click on create new role

+Review and create

 ## AWS Managed Grafana